Looking up to Cramalt Craig and Dùn Law from Cramalt Burn

 Cattle-grid by the Megget Stone

-This hillwalking route up Dollar Law and Broad Law approaches from the Megget Reservoir and the Megget Stone to the south of the hills.
+This hillwalking route up Dollar Law and Broad Law approaches from the Megget reservoir and the Megget Stone to the south of the hills.
 The start and finish of the route lie some 5km apart, therefore organising some shared transport or use of a bike will cut out an hours walk along tarmac at the end of the day.

-Megget Reservoir can be accessed from Tweedsmuir on the A701, where a narrow, well maintained road heads south-east along Talla Reservoir, then climbs steeply to the Megget Stone by the highest point on the road.
+Megget reservoir can be accessed from Tweedsmuir on the A701, where a narrow, well maintained road heads south-east along Talla Reservoir, then climbs steeply to the Megget Stone by the highest point on the road.

-Alternatively, the area can be accessed from the A708 near St Mary's Loch from where a narrow road along the Megget Reservoir is followed to the road's highest point.
+Alternatively, the area can be accessed from the A708 near St Mary's Loch from where a narrow road along the Megget reservoir is followed to the road's highest point.

-The hillroute starts from an inlet near Megget Reservoir's eastern end, where close by there is ample parking in a picnic area above the lochside.
+The hillroute starts from an inlet near Megget reservoir's eastern end, where close by there is ample parking in a picnic area above the lochside.
 The route ends 5km to the west of the start point, by a cattle grid close to the highest point on the road, where parking is limited to a couple of cars, though more parking for around 5 or 6 cars is available 300m further west.

 2. Dollar Law